 Advanced audio editing software has changed the professional audio production landscape in the last few years.
-There used to be a time where people used to own recording studios and expensive digital audio workstations (DAWs) to create audio.
+There used to be a time when people used to own recording studios and expensive digital audio workstations (DAWs) to create audio.

 Nowadays, you can just make it happen using your own mic and laptop.
-This is also the reason you are seeing a massive rise in the podcast hosting business that is dependent on people creating starting a podcast.
+This is also the reason you are seeing a massive rise in the podcast hosting business that is dependent on people creating and starting a podcast.

 People often weigh more on audio quality than video quality and this is certainly true for an anime series.
 You can always improve your video less-than-perfect video clip using a professional video editor.
 However, it is pretty difficult to replace poorly recorded audio in a well-taken video.